 User Reviews: Most customers rave about how much this shampoo improved their dog’s skin and coat.
 The scent lasts up to a week or longer.
 There were occasional reports of allergic reactions or worsened dry skin.
 However, the biggest complaint was about the small size of the bottle.

 Bottom Line: The price per ounce is on the high side, but this is one of the highest-rated shampoos out there.
 There is always a chance of an allergic reaction, but most dogs had less itching and shinier coats.
-If you like the smell of lavender, this should be your first choice.
+If you like the smell of lavender, this should be your first choice for keeping your dog smelling great!

 With natural ingredients you can pronounce, this is one of the best natural shampoos out there.
 It’s gentle enough for frequent use and made in the USA.
 The 2-in-1 formula leaves coats soft and shiny.
 Conditioning spray (sold separately) helps the scent last between baths.